andrey-zherikov/argparse/docs/topics/reference/Config.md

 ## Error exit code {id="errorExitCode"}

-`Config.errorExitCode` holds and exit code in case of error.
+`Config.errorExitCode` holds an exit code in case of error.

 Default value is `1`.